FAQ

 The activity runs are mainly used by MS students.
 Many of the US practices don’t end until 6:00 or 6:30 PM, when traffic is lighter.
 In addition, many of the US students drive to and from school.
 Because of these reasons, it is not economically feasible at this time for us to provide a later activity bus.

-Bus enrollment begins toward the end of July for the next school year.
+Bus enrollment begins in early August for the next school year.
 However, a parent can sign their student up for bus service at any time during the school year, as long as space permits.
 Fill out the online enrollment form.
 Your student’s account will be charged appropriately.

 Parent Resources